 Road Network: Table 3.5-10 summarizes the projected LOS changes to intersections in the B-16 range.
-Implementation of Alternative 1 and closure of Sand Canyon Road would not result in a significant impact to transportation, because the road is used primarily for access to B-16 and closure of it would not impact LOS on surrounding roads or intersections, as shown in Figure 3.5-1.
+Implementation of Alternative 1 and closure of Sand Canyon Road would not result in a significant impact on transportation, because the road is used primarily for access to B-16 and closure of it would not impact LOS on surrounding roads or intersections, as shown in Figure 3.5-1.
 Users of land that is currently open for recreational OHV use would be impacted by the closure of Sand Canyon Road if it were the route used to access these areas (e.g., Dead Camel Mountains).
 There are other routes available off-road that can be used to access these areas (e.g., Dead Camel Mountains).
 These impacts are discussed further in Section 3.12 (Recreation).

 Transit Network: Implementation of Alternative 1 would not result in any impact on rail corridors on B-16 because no rail corridors are located within the B-16 range.
-Implementation of Alternative 1 would not result in any significant impact to pedestrian and bike network trails near the B-16 range because there are no official pedestrian or bike network trails near B-16.
-The Pony Express National Historic trail is located just to the south of the B-16 proposed land withdrawals; therefore, there would be no impact on the trail or its use.
+Implementation of Alternative 1 would not result in any significant impact on pedestrian and bike network trails near the B-16 range because there are no official pedestrian or bike network trails near B-16.
+The Pony Express National Historic Trail is located just to the south of the B-16 proposed land withdrawals; therefore, there would be no impact on the trail or its use.

 Construction on the B-16 range of fencing and administrative buildings may temporarily increase traffic on existing roads due to equipment, laborers, and material movement onto and away from construction sites.
 However, these impacts would not result in significant changes to transit times for residents or emergency responders as they would be intermittent and temporary.
-Therefore, there would be no significant impact to transportation as a result of construction on B-16 under Alternative 1.
+Any proposed fencing and maintenance roads would be evaluated in follow-on NEPA documentation after a legislative decision is made.
+Therefore, there would be no significant impact on transportation as a result of construction on B-16 under Alternative 1.

-Under Alternative 1, approximately 178,013 acres (176,977 acres of BLM lands and 1,036 acres of non-federally owned lands) would be withdrawn or acquired to expand the B-17 range to the south (see Table 2-1), increasing its total area to approximately 232,799 acres.
+Under Alternative 1, approximately 178,013 acres (176,977 acres of BLM-administered lands and 1,036 acres of non-federally owned lands) would be withdrawn or acquired to expand the B-17 range to the south (see Table 2-1), increasing its total area to approximately 232,800 acres.
 These new lands would be fenced in accordance with all applicable regulations, but would impact established ground transportation routes in the B-17 withdrawal lands by necessitating the potential re-routing of State Route 839 and changing associated travel distances and times for users of this route.
 Based on the changes in travel distance described below under each notional relocation corridor for the potential State Route 839 relocation, there would be a significant impact on transportation as a result of the withdrawal and acquisition of B-17 under Alternative 1.

-Training activities at B-17 would not change from Baseline Conditions (see Section 2.4, Environmental Baseline) under Alternative 1 and therefore would have no significant impact on transportation.
+Training activities at B-17 would not change from Baseline Conditions (see Section 2.4, Environmental Baseline [Current Training Activities]) under Alternative 1 and therefore would have no significant impact on transportation.